Aspose/Aspose-API-Reference-Examples/english/pdf/net/annotations/setcalloutproperty/_index.md

 ## Add text to the annotation

 Add text to the annotation by setting the `RichText` property to a string of formatted XML.
-In this example, we're setting the text color to red and the font size to 9.
+In this tutorial, we're setting the text color to red and the font size to 9.

 ```csharp
 fta.RichText = "<body xmlns=\"http://www.w3.org/1999/xhtml\" xmlns:xfa=\"http://www.xfa.org/schema/xfa-data/1.0/\" xfa:APIVersion=\"Acrobat:11.0.23\" xfa:spec=\"2.0.2\"  style=\"color:#FF